doctorsarah/miniP1/README.md

 # program-chap01

 Write a program that displays the word JAVA in large block letters.
 Make each large letter out of the corresponding regular characters.
-It should look like this: (be sure to get the spacing correct; use your mouse or pointer to see where the spaces are)
+It should look like this: (be sure to get the spacing correct.
+Feel free to copy and paste.)

 ```
 JJJJJJJJJJ    AAAAAAAA     VV      VV    AAAAAAAA